chicio/chicio.github.io/_posts/2018-01-31-blender-tutorial-1-user-interface.md

  ![blender ui 3D window](/assets/images/posts/blender-ui-3-3Dwindow.jpg "blender ui 3Dwindow")

-To navigate in the 3D space, usually blender require a 3 button mouse.
-Anyway, if you're on a mac like me you can....
+To navigate in the 3D space, usually blender require a 3 button mouse (we will see below how to emulate a 3 buttons mouse).
+Anyway, as we're on a MacBook pro we can do the following basic operation with the "alternative" default
-So on the mac now we can do the same operation that you can do with a 3 button mouse:
+mapping:

 * **orbit around** in the scene by *dragging with two fingers*
 * **zoom in/out** in the scene with *pinch and zoom*